-While using your own router can save you some money, especially with Verizon Fios service, there are a few reasons why you might want to use their official router instead.
+In general, using your own router can often save you some money, but when it comes to Verizon Fios service, there are a few reasons why you might want to use their official router instead.

 Opting to use your own router may disqualify you for upgrades, new offers and security updates offered by Verizon.
+You won’t be able to lean upon their warranty and not all Fios TV features may work.
 Additionally, you may not be able to get the same level of tech support you would otherwise get when using a Verizon-provided router.